digitalruben/ruben_sarthak_musicmixer/README.md

 ## prerequisities
-### Somehoe Animation has to be part of this project and the music should be created in proper ways.
+### Somehow Animation has to be part of this project and the music should be created in proper ways.

 ## Considerations
-###There must be Animations, SVG icons, and music drag and drop.
+### There must be Animations, SVG icons, and music drag and drop.

 ## Author
 Sarthak  Shah,